Why the Weaponization of Trust will destroy your business and how to avoid falling into this seductive trap.

 It’s that simple (and difficult).

-And this might be tough to hear, but these squishy characteristics of marketing are your competitive advantage.
+And this might be tough to hear, but these squishy marketing characteristics are your competitive advantage.

 It’s not your patented technology.